Birr Castle: Another 12th Irish Monument Where the Old Meets the New

 We have captured the most amazing pictures and descriptions of Irish castles in an e-book we call "An Illustrated Guide to Irish Castles and Abbeys."

 This fun, free guide is available to you to download.
-Complete the simple form below to get instant access!
+Scroll to the bottom of this page to get instant access!

 That Was Fun!
 Where Can I See More?

 Great question!
 As you can see, exploring the castles of Ireland offers many opportunities